6.2.9.1 chtemplate

 • EF: Identifies extreme flash storage, using low-latency, high-throughput flash devices.

-• --redundancy: Specifies the number of data copies that are maintained.
+• --redundancy: Specifies the number of data copies that are maintained for files created with the template.
 Currently, the only permitted value is:

 • high: Indicates three mirrored copies of the file data.

-• --content-type: Specifies the type of content in the file.
+• --content-type: Specifies the type of content in files created with the template.
 Exascale internally uses this attribute to place file extents on physically separate devices in a manner that maximizes availability in the event of a failure.
 Possible values are:

 • DATA: Principally associated with user data.